Geospatial, Aerial Patrol, & Full Motion Video

-The Rugged Video Geospatial Video Recorder integrates multiple video channels with GPS and can be paired with Geospatial software to view multiple video channels and a synchronized flight path.
+The Rugged Video Geospatial Video Recorder with FMV integrates multiple video channels with GPS and can be paired with Geospatial software to view multiple video channels and a synchronized flight path.
 The most common use for this Geospatial Video System is pipe and power line inspection, however, systems can be used for aerial surveys, corridor mapping, and transportation.

 In addition to the 3D flight path, waypoints can also be captured using a waypoint trigger.
 Waypoints appear in the GPX file as tag for easy reference of noteworthy points from the flight.
-A separate record trigger can also be connected to capture only footage specific to the clients needs.
+A separate record trigger can also be connected so you capture only footage specific to the clients needs.
 An LED built directly into the toggle indicates record status so the pilot knows they are capturing valid video and data.

 Choosing the proper camera to fit your needs is essential.
-The RV product line can record video from almost any high definition or standard definition camera on the market.
+The RV recorder product line can record video from almost any high definition or standard definition camera on the market.
 Rugged Video supplies custom made adapter cables to make the integration with any existing cameras plug-and-play.
 For customers who also require cameras, Rugged Video offers a line of HD cameras with a variety of lens options ideal for geospatial recording.
 Please contact us to talk more about integration with your existing cameras.

 Collection of Video/Data